styleguidist/react-styleguidist/docs/Thirdparties.md

 export default CSSModules(Button, styles)
 ```

 Each example is rendered in an independent React root.
-You can control React context by defining a custom Wrapper component like this:
+You can control React Context by defining a custom Wrapper component like this:

 ```javascript
 // styleguide.config.js